VaishnaviP600/Digital-Wallets/Cryptography code 2/README.md

-# CryptoWallet - Secure Password & File Storage
+# Digital Wallets - Secure Password & File Storage

 A secure application for storing encrypted passwords and files with sharing capabilities.